pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingfederate/README.md

 - 9999

 ## Environment Variables
-The following environment `ENV` variables can be used with this image.
+In addition to environment variables inherited from **[pingidentity/pingbase](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase)**, the following environment `ENV` variables can be used with this image.

 | ENV Variable  | Default     | Description